 Our friends at the Los Angeles Conservancy have a neat and unique event set for this Saturday, one perfect for people interested in landscape design, progressive city planning, architecture, L.A. history and/or pleasant strolls in pretty places: a tour devoted to three beautiful and historic garden apartment properties around Los Angeles: Village Green in Baldwin Hills (built in 1941); Chase Knolls in Sherman Oaks (1948); and Lincoln Place in Venice (1951).
 From the L.A.
 Conservancy site:

-Imagine living in a garden oasis in the middle of America’s second-largest city.
+Imagine living in a garden oasis in the middle of America’s second-largest city, lounging on patio furniture sets.
 Thousands of people do, and it’s a unique and endangered way of life in development-prone L.A.
 Here’s a chance to see what life is like in historic garden apartments, “villages in the city” that could never be built today.

 Los Angeles has one of the largest collections of garden apartments in the nation, with nearly forty built between the late 1930s and the mid-1950s.
 Why are these communities so special?